jayyovs/master/sql_style_guide.md

   - `full outer join` is often more expensive and can be avoided if possible.
 In many cases alternative join types or restructuring the query can achieve the desired result with better performance.

 - Avoid using `order by` in data models unless necessary
-	- The `order by` clause can significantyl affect query performance, so it should only be used if the ordering of the results is essential for generating correct results.
+	- The `order by` clause can significantly affect query performance, so it should only be used if the ordering of the results is essential for generating correct results.
   - Consumers of the query should be able to handle any sorting requirements themselves, so sorting should not be a part of the data modeling process unless explicitly required for accuracy.

 ## *JOIN Statement Conventions*